-Grantee is responsible for ensuring the project complies with all applicable local, state and federal laws and regulations, including, but not limited to: allowable uses of proposed trail including ebike uses, CEQA/NEPA, legal requirements for construction, building codes, health and safety codes, state contractor's and other licenses, and disabled access laws.
+Grantee is responsible for ensuring the project complies with all applicable local, state, and federal laws and regulations, including, but not limited to, CEQA/NEPA, legal requirements for construction, building codes, health and safety codes, state contractor and other licenses, and disabled access laws.
 Grantee must certify that all applicable permits have been obtained.